 A Graduate Assistant (GA) does not have primary teaching responsibilities but may grade and proctor for faculty-led courses that are unusually large or grading-intensive.
+A GA may perform primary teaching duties of instructing methods computer lab sections and leading discussion sections that are components of a faculty-led course.
 Typically, GAs have earned fewer than 30 credits toward a doctoral degree.
 GAs who grade or proctor do not have significant student contact, therefore do not necessarily have to meet English proficiency standards established by the Graduate Council.

-It is recommended that international graduate students who have not scored at least a 45/60 on a UF SPEAK test or a 23/30 on the TOEFL-IBT Speaking portion enroll in EAP 5835 within their first year in the United States.
+International graduate students who have not scored at least a 55/60 on a UF SPEAK test or a 28/30 on the TOEFL iBT Speaking portion need to enroll in EAP 5836 within their first semester of teaching in the United States.
+EAP 5836 is a credit-bearing class that offers language and culture support for international teaching assistants (ITAs) in their first semester of teaching.
+The course is required for ITAs who scored 23-27 on the TOEFL iBT (or 45-50 on the SPEAK).
 The Graduate School or the student's home department may require an ASE course of any student whose English competency is not considered adequate.

 There are several criteria used in making GA assignments to a faculty-led course: (1) presence of a stand-alone lab or discussion section; (2) grading load (i.e., grading modality, number of graded assignments, and level of feedback students will receive on their work); (3) number of students in the course; and (4) the number of GAs available.

 Stand-alone lab and discussion sections will be staffed first.
 The remainder of GAs available to be assigned will be distributed according to grading load and number of students, which are determined by the Chair's Semester Faculty Assignment Report (FAR).

-Course Scheduling: Procedures, Constraints and Recommendations
+Course Scheduling: Procedures, Constraints and Recommendations about assignments.

-Assignments of GAs and GTAs for teaching duties occurs through the course scheduling process.
-Departmental course scheduling is a long process with multiple steps, each with multiple inputs, which together impose various constraints on decisions about assignments.
 The scheduling process begins roughly one year in advance.
-We start early because we are a large unit, because the UF Office of the Registrar has their own deadlines, and because of an array of unexpected circumstances that may arise.
+We start early because we are a large unit, because the UF Office of the Registrar has their own deadlines, and because unexpected circumstances that may arise.